-Interest income is recognised in line with coupon terms on a timeapportioned basis.
+Interest income is recognised in line with coupon terms on a timeapportioned basis using the effective interest method.
 Special dividends are credited to capital or revenue according to their circumstances.

 Foreign currency

 The financial statements are prepared in pounds sterling because that is the currency of the primary economic environment in which the Company operates.